JonkHunkle/textPWA/README.md

 ## Description

+As a person on the go, I would like to edit text wherever I am.
 Using Express.Js, various Webpacks, and Idb, I was able to deploy a single-page Progressive Web App to Heroku that, once downloaded, allows user to edit text whether or not they are online.

 ## Table of Contents